Monty/IMDb_xref/README.md

 changing the type of a show from tvSeries to tvEpisode, or changing the titles a person is most known for.

-In the menu driven system, data saved on cast and crew members is limited to actor, actress, writer, director, or producer.
-You can save others such as cinematographer, editor, etc., by running `generateXrefData.sh -a`.
+Queries for principal cast & crew members can include results you might not expect, e.g. cinematographers and editors.
+However, updating your data files only saves actors, actresses, writers, directors, and producers.
+To save all types run `generateXrefData.sh -a` at any time.
+You may want to also use the `-d` or `-f` options to prevent the larger results from being overwritten.

-Menu driven queries for persons return all job types, then ask which ones you want to display.
-So queries for shows and queries for persons may list different information.
+Queries for all shows listing a person as a cast or crew member can include results you might not expect, e.g. videoGame or radioSeries.
+For each type, you will be asked if you want to display those results.

 ## Compatibility

 Tested on macOS and Linux.
-May work in Windows 10 if [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) is installed.
+It may work in Windows 10 if [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) is installed.

 ## Suggestions